 When a body is aligned and balanced it moves with greater ease.
 It requires less energy to function.
 Good posture is effortless and breathing is easier.
 The body becomes more flexible, more coordinated and athletic performance improves.

-If you live in Los Angeles, you are not far away from this transforming process.
-Come for a session in Structural Integration — Rolfing — in the Santa Monica Venice area.
+If you live in Los Angeles or Ventura, you are not far away from this transforming process.
+Come for a session in Structural Integration — Rolfing — in the Santa Monica Venice area or downtown Ventura.

 Ida Rolf on the basic principles of Rolfing/Structural Integration